borosen/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data
+### Loading and preprocessing the data
+Load the data from activity.zip.
+No extra processing of the data necessary to get started.

 ```r